KajizukaTaichi/idol/README.md

 ### If Statement

-`if` is not simply conditional zbranch statement, it can error handling by the Goal-directed evaluation.
+`if` is not simply conditional branch statement, it can error handling by the Goal-directed evaluation.
 ```
 if { cast { input "> " } to number } (it * 2) else -1
 ```